hackcambridge/hc-2019-4d/README.md

 ## Database generators

-We use sequelize to manage migrations.
+We use [Sequelize](http://docs.sequelizejs.com) to manage migrations.
 To create your own:

 ```bash
 yarn migration:generate --name YOURMIGRATION